homeworkc/lazycast/README.md

 ```
 ## Install NetworkManager
 **It is highly recommended to replace the "Wireless & Wired Network" in Raspbian with NetworkManager, which can maintain much more stable p2p connection.**
-**Note that installing NetworkManager will reset the network and causes Pi to be disconnected from existing network.
+**Note that installing NetworkManager will reset the network and cause Pi to be disconnected from existing network.
 Therefore, these steps should be done locally and not over SSH.
-After the installation, you can connect to the network once again using the NetworkManager Interface.**
+After the installation, you can connect to the network once again using the NetworkManager interface.**
 Here is one solution (adopted from [here](https://raspberrypi.stackexchange.com/questions/29783/how-to-setup-network-manager-on-raspbian)):
 ```
 sudo apt install network-manager network-manager-gnome openvpn openvpn-systemd-resolved network-manager-openvpn network-manager-openvpn-gnome